- How HubPages Works

 - Assuring that all links and products are relevant and beneficial to the reader.

-- Adding of creative commons images or videos to enhance the reader experience.
+- Adding creative commons images or videos to enhance the reader experience.

-- Updates to titles and subtitles to make them more reader and search engine friendly.
+- Updating keywords in titles and subtitles to make them more reader and search engine friendly.

-- Topic research to build out content with additional information that should drive readership
+- Researching the topic to enhance content with additional information that should drive readership.

-- Fact checking and research to add content
+- Fact checking and researching to add content.

-HubPro Editing is a mandatory service, and Hubbers do not have the option to opt out of the service should their article(s) be selected.
-Hubbers selected to participate in either tier will receive an email notification before editing will begin and a second notice on the day that editing begins.
+HubPro Editing is a mandatory service, and authors do not have the option to opt out of the service should their article(s) be selected.
+Authors selected to participate will receive an email notification before editing will begin and a second notice on the day that editing begins.
 Editing is done on a piece-by-piece basis.
-Hubbers may be selected to participate multiple times.How does HubPro work?
+Authors may be selected to participate multiple times.How does HubPro work?

 - Receive an email notice before editing will begin.
 This notice will also be displayed in My Account > Hubs > Statistics.